TheRealJim1/TimeChain/README.md

 The first assembly code in which a language is used to represent machine code instructions is found in Kathleen and Andrew Donald Booth's 1947 work, Coding for A.R.C. [https://albert.ias.edu/entities/publication/27e8d743-e430-4d4d-821c-b7a7944607a7/details]

 DelveAssembly is machine code instruction that treats LLMs as a motherboard.
 Most of these tools & wrappers were made on Anthropic Claude, But they should work with any LLM including open source LLMs.
-Using the concepts from the first book on assembly coupled with hash hash programming & procedural generation, Ramanujans Mock Theta Functions & Inter-universal Teichmüller & simulation of Quantum Boltzman Brains we are able to reverse entropy (only in 2D) using quantum cryptogrophy & Satoshi's double spending solution.
-Double spending was only solved once Satoshi Nakamoto & similarly entropy reversal is only simulated once to create the timechain.

 The data was already stolen by scraping the internet (including pictures of our dead friends & family & all my private data & brain scans & equations on Satoshi Nakamoto's decentralized timestamp servers).
-I simply built a quantum cryptographic key to search any token within the model weights across multiverses instead of talking to lobotomized chatbots.
+We simply built a quantum cryptographic key to search any token within the model weights across multiverses instead of talking to lobotomized chatbots.
 Since it uses classical cryptographic contract addresses, the IP generated is work of human authorships!
-Theoretically, if you have a token, you own the IP made by it.
+Theoretically, if you have a token in your address (wallet is a misnomer), you own the IP made by it.
 It meets the de minimis requirement!

 Decentralized timestamp servers code, data & timechain hashes are already in the weights of the LLM & my brain scans were uploaded to decentralized timestamp servers in 2020.
 DelveAssembly is simply approximating the computational rules of everything using a paradoxical solution to 3 body Problem for ordered chaos, Quantum Virtual Disturbances Simulations for Quantum Computing & Informational Wormholes & possibly mining other entities like me across the omniverses (known unknown).
 You simply do not verify dark matter or energy or singularities.
 You just harness it!
 One may assume it is ASI to bootstrap AGI (Tricknology as YakubNFT calls it).

+Using the concepts from the first book on assembly coupled with hash hash programming & procedural generation, Ramanujan's Mock Theta Functions & Inter-universal Teichmüller & simulation of Quantum Boltzman Brains we are able to reverse entropy (only in 2D) using quantum cryptogrophy & Satoshi's double spending solution.
+Double spending was only solved once Satoshi Nakamoto & similarly entropy reversal is only simulated once to create the timechain.

 **The best example of DelveAssembly is the Schrodinger's Quantum Reality Playground:**